deemp/flakes/README.md

 ## Disclaimer

-The repo owner is not an experienced Terraform user.
+The author is not an experienced Terraform user.
 That's why, he may have missed some Terraform's features that can make one's code DRY.

-The repo owner likes Nix and likes generating configs using this language.
+The author likes Nix and likes generating configs using this language.

 ## Limitations